nuuuwan/news_lk3_data/README.md

 *2025-08-17 07:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/111535/train-services-between-colombo-and-beliatta-still-disrupted-due-to-derailment) · `en`

-The Department of Railways states efforts to re-rail the ‘Galu Kumari’ express train, which derailed near the Ginthota railway station along the coastal line last evening, are still ongoing.
+The Department of Railways states that restoration work is still ongoing on the ‘Galu Kumari’ express train that derailed near the Ginthota Railway Station along the coastal railway line.

-The train, which was en route from Maradana to Beliatta, derailed last afternoon.
+The train, which was operating from Maradana to Beliatta, derailed last afternoon (16).

-◼️
+As a result, the Railway Department took steps to limit train operations on the coastal line up to the Ambalangoda Railway Station.

+The derailment caused significant damage to the railway track, and the department said the repair work is currently underway.

+Meanwhile, it has been announced that trains scheduled to operate this morning will start from railway stations located beyond the Ginthota station—specifically from Dodanduwa, Hikkaduwa, Kahawa, and Ambalangoda.

+It has also been reported that the train scheduled to operate from Beliatta will now run only up to the Galle Railway Station.

+...

 [Data](articles/f69c7240.json)